weaviate/weaviate/docs/en/use/graphql_parameters.md

 ## OLAP
 OLAP queries take a long time (minutes to hours) to complete, so there is a way to send an OLAP query, let it run in the background, and come back later to get the results.
 The query result will be stored in cache.

-This applies to `GetMeta` and `Aggregate` queries, where large amount of data may be processed.
+This applies to `Meta` and `Aggregate` queries, where large amount of data may be processed.
 Currently, this is offered for `Local` queries.
 OLAP queries send to the `Network` can be computationally very expensive, and a design for this is not implemented yet.

 The following two parameters can be set in the `<class>` level of GraphQL queries, which both allow boolean values:
 - `useAnalyticsEngine`